wouterpeere/GHEtool/README.md

 The core of this package is the automated sizing of borefield under different conditions.
 The sizing of a borefield is typically slow due to the high complexity of the mathematical background.
 Because this tool has a lot of precalculated data (cf. infra), GHEtool can size a borefield in the order of tenths of milliseconds.
 This sizing typically takes the order of minutes.
 Therefore, this tool is suited for being implemented in workflows where iterations are required.

 #### Graphical user interface
 GHEtool also comes with a *graphical user interface (GUI)*.
-This GUI is prebuilt as an exe-file because this provides access to all the functionalities without coding.
+This GUI is prebuilt as an exe-file (only for Windows platforms currently) because this provides access to all the functionalities without coding.
 A setup to install the GUI at the user-defined place is also implemented and available [here](https://www.mech.kuleuven.be/en/tme/research/thermal_systems/tools/ghetool).
 This graphical interface is made by Tobias Blanke from FH Aachen.

 <p align="center">